SawYinQi/COMP2042/README.md

     2.20.3 Removed initialiseFriendlyUnits since its handled by GameActorManager, this improves SRP.

-    2.20.4 Modified spawnEnemyUnit to only spawn boss if enemy nits does not contain boss, and also utilise EnemySpawn class to add 2 additinal enemy units to make the level harder.
+    2.20.4 Modified spawnEnemyUnit to only spawn boss if enemy units does not contain boss, and also utilise EnemySpawn class to add 2 additinal enemy units to make the level harder.

     2.20.5 Moved to levels package for organisation.
 ## 3. New Classes
 ### 3.1 ScreenController
-    3.1.1 Class for FXML files to communicate with MainController, just for better readability where all screen button methods are in one place.
+    3.1.1 Class for FXML files to communicate with MainController, just for better readability and for FXML files to bind to a no argument controller.

     3.1.2 Located in controller package.
 ### 3.2 LevelTutorialView